 - You do not want to have 4.0 million defender or 4.0 million goalkeeper who do not play for their team – you cannot use them as your substitutions – so you are limiting the potential of your 15 players

-- Make sure you have two playing goalkeepers – one who play on Tuesday, the other who play on Wednesday – that will increase chances that you will catch one clean sheet from your GK
+- Make sure you have two playing goalkeepers – one who plays on Tuesday, the other who plays on Wednesday – that will increase the chances that you will catch one clean sheet from your GK

 - Try to get at least 8 players who play on Tuesday.
 For example 8 for Tuesday, 7 for Wednesday.
 The more players play on Tuesday, the higher the chance that you will have players who blank in your starting XI on the first day.
 So you can easily sub out 4 players after Tuesday.
 If you have just 4 players on Tuesday, they all might deliver points and you do not want to use your substitutions on players who scored points.

-- Try to have cheap players and balls recovered heroes who play on Tuesday.
+- Try to have cheap players and balls-recovered heroes who play on Tuesday.
 Usually, the cheaper the player, the lower his points potential is.
-If you have 4.5 million midfielder in your team, it is better if he plays on Tuesday.
+If you have a 4.5 million midfielder in your team, it is better if he plays on Tuesday.
 He probably will not deliver points, so you can then sub him out.
 But if he miraculously delivers, you catch his points and do not need to use your manual sub on him.
-If he would played on Wednesday, you would likely sub in just 2 points.
+If he would play on Wednesday, you would likely sub in just 2 points.

 - And of course, as we can change the captain, make sure you have two big captaincy options each matchday.
-One who play one Tuesday, and backup captain on Wednesday.
+One who plays on Tuesday, and the backup captain on Wednesday.
 If the first captain will not deliver, you can switch the captaincy to the second heavy hitter in your team who is yet to play.